j9brown/scenery/README.md

 - It sets up the Scenery integration.
 - It defines [light profiles](#light-profile-element) with a variety of colors and brightness levels.
 - It configures [lights](#light-configuration-element) with some light profiles.
 The first profile in the list determines the light's default turn-on color, brightness, and transition behavior.
-- It replaces the favorite colors offered by the more-info dialog color picker for each light to include the colors of the associated light profiles plus some additional [favorite colors](#favorite-colors-element).
+- It replaces the favorite colors offered by the more-info dialog color picker for each light to include the colors of the associated light profiles plus some additional [favorite colors](#favorite-colors-element).  **Caution: All previously saved favorite colors for those lights will be deleted!**
 - It creates a [profile select entity](#profile-select-element) for each light to control and observe which light profile is active.
 Try adding the select entity to your dashboard to make it easier to change your lighting ambiance or use it to build [automations](#actions)!

 Read the [configuration details](#configuration-details) for more information.